ArthDubey/code_quality/README.md

 ## :sparkles: Features

-:heavy_check_mark: Feature 1;\
-Checks for readability by the principles defined by Robert C. Martin et al. Gives out a report with different scores.
+:heavy_check_mark: Checks for readability by the principles defined by Robert C. Martin et al. Gives out a report with different scores.\
-:heavy_check_mark: Feature 2;\
-Very lightweight and blazing fast tests.
-Optimized for heavy repositories.
+:heavy_check_mark: Very lightweight and blazing fast tests.
+Optimized for heavy repositories.\
-:heavy_check_mark: Feature 3;
-Gives out Possible resolution in case any paramter is lower than it should be.
+:heavy_check_mark: Gives out Possible resolution in case any paramter is lower than it should be.
 (As this is the first version, this feature is very limited)

 ## :rocket: Technologies